 - Overloading the trailer.
 The truck can only handle so much weight.
 Approximately, 80,000 pounds is the safe limit.
 That’s about 40-tons.
 Overloading can mean it doesn’t handle as well, can’t stop in a reasonable distance and has trouble accelerating.

 - The main issue is that a truck doesn’t know you are in the blind spot, even after having seen you in the mirrors.
 This is why you should always contact a truck accident lawyer if you are involved in an accident because the trucking company should either fit cameras or a sophisticated mirror system on their trucks to aid the driver.
-Lawyers can go for the trucking company, meaning there is a higher chance of getting compensation for healthcare bills, etc.
+Lawyers can go for the trucking company, meaning there is a higher chance of getting compensation for healthcare bills, etc. Many victims have taken the help of Hipskind & McAninch to get monetary c compensation for personal injuries that happened due to truck accidents.

 - Lack of maintenance.
 The tires, brakes, shaft, linkage and so many other things have to be properly maintained on trucks for them to be operated safely.
 Even if a driver tries to avoid an accident, his or her vehicle might not respond adequately.
 This is the job of the trucking company, the driver, and the regulators to stay on top of.
 If a trucking company neglects the safety aspects, the legal experts at eslingerlawfirm.com recommend discussing it with a truck accident attorney in advance.
 This can save you from forthcoming accidental incidents and legal troubles.